 “Chou had better be on time today,” he was growling to himself as he put out the lamp and turned to leave.

-“I doubt it,” was Sano’s faint, unexpected, and uncalled-for reply, “if he shows up at all…”
+“I doubt it,” came Sano’s faint, unexpected, and uncalled-for reply, “if he shows up at all…”

-Saitou paused in the doorway and turned to look back at the half-awake ahou.
+Saitou paused in the doorway and turned to look back at the groggy ahou.
 “Why?”

 Heavy seconds passed as Saitou stared, wordless and motionless, down at Sano.
 Presently the latter began to snore.